IIT-K launches inquiry into students reciting Faiz poem in solidarity with Jamia

 "A committee of six members was established, headed by me, to investigate the matter.
 Some students have been questioned, while the others will be questioned after they return to the institution after the holidays," the Deputy Director said.
 Agarwal also said there was a war of words on social media war between those supporting the recitation of the poem and those who opposed it.

-"It was contributing to escalation of the situation and hence we requested both sides to stop it and they obliged," he said.
+"It was contributing to the escalation of the situation and hence we requested both sides to stop it and they obliged," he said.
+PTI CORR NAV RDM HMB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)